Certificate of Sponsorship UK: How It Works and How to Get It

 If your occupation isn’t listed in any of the three visa occupation lists mentioned earlier, then visa sponsorship opportunities won’t be available to you.

-However, there are alternative UK work visas that don’t require a job offer or sponsorship.
+However, there are alternative UK work visas that don’t require a job offer or Certificate of Sponsorship.

 If your occupation is not eligible for sponsorship, compare your alternatives in our guide to moving to the UK without a job offer.